roberodin/sofia-project/README.md

 *	Monthly burned-area (i.e, MCD45A1) at 500 m [\*]
 Data is downloaded daily from https://ladsweb.modaps.eosdis.nasa.gov and https://search.earthdata.nasa.gov [*]

+### Sofia Model Flow

 ![N|Solid](https://github.com/gohubvlc/sofia-project/blob/master/diagrams/SoFiaModel.jpg)

-More information in the following [document](https://github.com/gohubvlc/sofia-project/blob/master/docs/SofiaModel/SoFiA_model.pdf).
+he complete description of the model can be found in the following [document](https://github.com/gohubvlc/sofia-project/blob/master/docs/SofiaModel/SoFiA_model.pdf).

 ### App UX flow
 We show a flowchart of the APP: